nychealth/coronavirus-data/README.md

 ### Geography: ZIP codes and ZCTAs

-We report information by geography using modified ZIP Code Tabulation Areas (modified ZCTA).
+We report information by geography using modified ZIP Code Tabulation Areas (MODZCTA).
 It can be challenging to map data that are reported by ZIP Code.
 A ZIP Code doesn’t actually refer to an area, but rather a collection of points that make up a mail delivery route.
 Furthermore, there are some buildings that have their own ZIP Code, and some non-residential areas with ZIP Codes.

 To deal with the challenges of ZIP Codes, the Health Department uses ZCTAs which solidify ZIP codes into units of area.
 Often, data reported by ZIP code are actually mapped by ZCTA.
 The ZCTA geography was developed by the U.S. Census Bureau.

 The modified ZCTA (MODZCTA) geography combines census blocks with smaller populations to allow more stable estimates of population size for rate calculation.

+Information by geography reflect people's MODZCTA of residence at the time of reporting, and not the location of testing, diagnosing, or hospitalization.

 ### Poverty groups